arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 Numbers and boolean values like `True` and `False` do not need quotation marks either, but you also cannot use numbers or boolean values by themselves as variable names (but naming a variable using a mix of letters and number is okay).

-If, for example, you typed `dogs` without defining it as a variable, you would get an error message that looks like this: `NameError: name 'dogs' is not defined`.
+If, for example, you typed `dogs` without first defining it as a variable, you would get an error message that looks like this: `NameError: name 'dogs' is not defined`.
 Variables are defined (or declared) when you assign a value to them.

 </div>